Balladebits/Balladebits/README.md

 Games/Fandoms i Dislike/Hate:
 - Kpop
-- Hazbin Hotel (i'm ok with helluva boss)
 - Anime in general
-- Sonic
+- Sonic (The fandom,i like the games)
 - Dream SMP
 - JoJo's (I hate it A LOT)
 - CountryHumans/CountryBalls

-Not interested:
+Games/Fandoms which i'm not interested:
 - Genshin Impact
 - Supercell Games
 - Steven Universe